 Martha Brockenbrough is the author of two adult books and five books for younger readers such as The Game of Love and Death, which received four starred reviews and was a Kirkus Prize finalist, Devine Intervention, and let’s not forget about the The Dinosaur Tooth Fairy.
 Martha lives in Seattle, Washington, with her husband and two daughters.
 To learn more about Martha you can visit her online at marthabrockenbrough.com.

-Lee White is an artist and teacher who loves to watercolor, climb trees, and print making.
-He spends the days splashing pant in his backyard studio, where he does not allow clocks.
+Lee White is an artist and teacher who loves to watercolor, climb trees, and printmaking.
+He spends days splashing pant in his backyard studio, where he does not allow clocks.
 Lee has illustrated over fifteen books and shown in galleries across the country, from NY to LA.
 Mr. White lives in Portland, Oregon, with his wife and young son.

 The artwork is amazing, and I love the interactive letters that you can take out and read.